The Russia Investigations: 5 Takeaways About The Inescapable Nunes Memo

 The former British intelligence officer and dossier author Christopher Steele has remained a silent cipher in the middle of the Russia imbroglio.
 He hasn't been heard from publicly since his document exploded onto the scene.

-The Nunes memo released on Friday, however, makes clear that Steele was not a politically neutral actor.
+The Nunes memo released on Friday, however, makes it clear that Steele was not a politically neutral actor.

 Steele was commissioned by a Washington private intelligence company, Fusion GPS.
 It was hired first by conservative underwriters, then Democrats, to conduct opposition research about Trump in 2016.
-All the same, Fusion GPS' founder, Glenn Simpson, has told Congress that he did not instruct Steele to go dig up dirt on Trump.
+All the same, Fusion GPS' founder, Glenn Simpson, has told Congress that he did not instruct Steele to dig up dirt on Trump.

-Rather, in his account, Simpson gave Steele an open-ended assignment to find out what he could from sources in Russia he'd cultivated over his career.
+Rather, in his account, Simpson gave Steele an open-ended assignment to find out what he could from sources in Russia he had cultivated over his career.
 Steele, according to Simpson, was shocked by what he learned and volunteered on his own to report it all to the FBI.

 Friday's memo complicates that picture.
 According to the Nunes memo, Steele told a contact at the Justice Department that he was "desperate that Donald Trump not get elected and was passionate about him not being president."

-Note: A previous version of this story misspelled Eric Lichtblau's last name as Eric Lightblau.